 • Turn information into action: An alert is a signal to act.
 Integrate these warnings into your family’s emergency plan, encourage neighbors to sign up, and use tools like PubSafe to report local incidents and help coordinate a community response.

-What Are Local Emergency Alerts?
+What Exactly Are Local Emergency Alerts?

 When an emergency strikes, getting timely and accurate information is one of the most important things you can do to stay safe.
 That’s where local emergency alerts come in.
 Simply put, local emergency alerts are official notifications sent by your city or county officials to inform you about immediate threats.
 These could be anything from severe weather like tornadoes or floods to other public safety issues, such as a chemical spill or a missing person report.